Kapena24/AssignmentTwo/README.md

 # AssignmentTwo
-Did in class on by myself
+Did in class and on my own